My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 You can catch a glimpse of the iconic bullet trains at various places throughout the city, but for the real experience, book a ticket and take a trip on one of the sleek speedsters.
 The bullet train network fans out across Japan to most major cities.

 It is possible to book shinkansen tickets online, even before you step foot in Japan.
 The trains can get very busy on weekends and during holiday periods, so booking in advance is highly recommended.
 It is also possible to purchase tickets from JR Stations—either from a ticket machine, or from the manned Midori-no-Madoguchi ticket offices.

-It is possible to use your JR Pass on the bullet train, but be aware that it cannot be used on the Nozomi Shinkansen—the fastest train that runs from Tokyo down to Kagoshima in the southern island of Kyushu.
+It is possible to use your JR Pass on the bullet train, but be aware that it cannot be used on the Nozomi Shinkansen—the fastest train that runs from Tokyo down to Hakata in the southern island of Kyushu.
 Also note that the JR Tokyo Wide Pass is not valid on the Tokaido Shinkansen.